alash3al/tlx/README.md

 TLX
 ==========
 A simple TLS proxy terminator written in Go.
+It uses the power of concurrency of the Go language to speed up the request itself, It creates an isloated light thread for reading and another of writing.

 How it works
 ============